TheHerbin/DevOps-GoodPractises/README.md

 ### `✍️ Advice n°10 : Write tests for all code`
 In any programming language, adequate testing ensures that any new code added to your project integrates well with existing code and does not break existing functionality.
 It is a good idea to write tests for any new component that you create.
 As a good practice, you should create a __Test__ directory within your component’s directory to house all relevant tests.

+# Définition Of Done

+## What is it?
+The definition of done can be elaborated in a workshop by the technical team, the product owner, scrum master and the agile QA team.
+The exercise consists of agreeing on the criteria that seem essential to achieve the desired level of requirement for the product and ensure quality deliveries.

+Example of criteria present in the DoD:
+- Code review performed
+- The acceptance criteria of the User Story are all validated
+- The various tests have been finalised and accepted by the product quality players (QA, PO, developers)
+- The documentation has been updated
+- The graphic models are respected
+- Delivered on a stable environment